Kitware/tangelo/docs/tangelo-py.rst

     such as ``datetime`` objects.
 In such a case, the service module can provide whatever functions it needs (e.g., by ``import``\ ing an appropriate module or package) then naming the conversion function in this decorator.

-.. py:class:: tangelo.HTTPStatusCode(code[, description])

-    Constructs an HTTP status object signalling the status code given by ``code`` and a custom description of the status given by ``description``.
-If ``description`` is not specified, then a standard description will appear based on the code (e.g., "Not Found" for code 404, etc.).

-    An ``HTTPStatusCode`` object can be returned from a Python service to cause the server to raise that code instead of sending back a response.
-This can be useful to signal situations like bad arguments, failure to find the requested object, etc.